 "In form it is a strike that is on in Canada.
 In intent it is revolution.
 The Government is inactive and seems powerless.
 Let us not be too quick to condemn the Government for inaction.
 Under the laws, Governments are not empowered to act unless there is violence.
-There are no riots worthy of the name; the "strikers" simply assume the government of a town, the police and firemen join them, and there is no overt act of which to take cognizance.
+There are no riote worthy of the name; the "strikers" simply assume the government of a town, the police and firemen join them, and there is no overt act of which to take cognizance.

 Yet nothing is done in any of these cities except by permission of the local Strike Committee.
 In Winnipeg the milk and bread wagons run by such a permit.
-The permission of the local Strike Committee.
-In Winnipeg the milk and bread wagons run by such a permit.
 The Post Office employees join the strikers in one city after another, and the mails are delivered only as the Strike Committee permits.
-The police of Winnipeg joined the strikers at first, but when the Winnipeg authorities proposed to raise a new police force the regular one returned to work.
+The police of Winnipeg joined the strikers at first, but when the Winnipeg authorities proposed to raise a part police force the results one results. posed to raise a new police force the regular one returned to work.
 This sounds encouraging until you hear the